seeyarh/vector/docs/usage/configuration/transforms/regex_parser.md

 ---
-description: parse a field's value with a [Regular Expression][url.regex]
+description: parse a field's value with a Regular Expression
 ---

 <!---